 Assembling:

 This is a quick and simple step.
-Just connect the 5V output from arduino to the 1st pin of the sensor, ground the 3rd pin and the 2nd one, you connect to the 0 Analog Input.
+Just connect the 5V output from Arduino to the 1st pin of the sensor, ground the 3rd pin and the 2nd one, you connect to the 0 Analog Input.

 Down goes some pictures that may help you, click to enlarge: